Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Best Budget Robot Vacuum: Eufy Omni C28

-The Eufy Omni C28 is our new pick for the Best Budget Robot Vacuum for June 2026 because it delivers an unusually premium experience for the price.
-In our testing, it combined strong vacuuming performance, one of the best mopping systems we’ve tested in this category, excellent pet hair handling, and a highly automated dock system that feels much closer to a flagship robot vacuum than a typical budget model.
+The Eufy Omni C28 remains our pick for the Best Budget Robot Vacuum for July 2026 because it still delivers one of the most complete robot vacuum and mop packages we’ve tested in this price range.
+In our testing, it combined strong vacuuming performance, one of the best mopping systems we’ve tested in the budget category, excellent pet hair handling, and a highly automated dock system that feels much closer to a flagship robot vacuum than a typical budget model.

 Why the Eufy Omni C28 Made the List